wateraccounting/IHEWAcollect/docs/index.rst

     $ docker run -it --name ihewacollect -p 8888:8888 -v /d/IHEWAcollect:/notebooks wateraccounting/ihewacollect

-Check running image (container).
-Open new cmd window.
+Check running image (container), in the new cmd window.

 .. code-block:: console

     $ docker container list

-Access to running image.
-In the new cmd window.
+Access to running image, in the new cmd window.

 .. code-block:: console